yoongroup/yoongroup.github.io/_members/shedrack-akpe.md

 Dr. Shedrack Akpe joined the Yoon Group in March 2025, after obtaining his PhD in Chemical Engineering in 2023.

-*Note: Welcome to the Yoon Group!
+Welcome to the Yoon Group!